 Think of it this way: If THC can do it, so can HEMP.

 Cannabis dosing varies per person, regardless of the cannabinoid.
 This is because cannabis affects each person differently.
 This is true in HEMP and can be found in medical patients.

 Compare two people with the same medical conditions using HEMP to treat their symptoms.
 These two people will likely use different dosages to address the same symptoms.
 This outcome is brought on by a series of factors in each person.
 They range from the person’s past experience with THC to the level of pain their body is experiencing.

 As is the case, it is best to invoke the classic cannabis advice, “start low, go slow.”
 With people taking anywhere between 20mg and over 1,000mg each day, it is best not to dive in headfirst.
 Instead, start with a 5 or 10mg dosage and go from there.
 See how you feel every 30 to 60 minutes and determine if an additional dose is needed.

 While you may be in need of treatment, don’t rush the process.
 It could leave you with a negative experience that could otherwise be avoided.

-Have a CBD question you can’t get a clear answer on?
+Have a HEMP question you can’t get a clear answer on?
 Contact us!
 We’d love to help you out, and maybe even feature it in an upcoming blog!